KevinTubridy/Graph-Theory/README.md

 # G00368158

 # Description
-In this repsoitory i will be using python to show on juypiter notebooks a number of questions in which i have answered.
+In this repsoitory i will be using python to show on jupyter notebooks a number of questions in which i have answered.
 There will be two notebooks showing the answers for both sets of questions.

 **Executing program**